 4.00 credits.
-A rigorous study of the fundamental concepts of analysis, including such topics as sequences of real numbers, limits, continuity, differentiation and integration. \Prerequisite(s): MA 201, MA 222 and MA 235.
-Fall semester.
+A rigorous study of the fundamental concepts of analysis, including such topics as sequences of real numbers, limits, continuity, differentiation and integration.
+Prerequisite(s): MA 201, MA 222 and MA 235.
+Even years, fall semester.

 MA 425 - Complex Variables